whatwg/build.whatwg.org/README.md

 The response will have a header, `Wattsi-Exit-Code`, which gives the exit code of Wattsi.
 This will always be `0` for a 200 OK response, but a 400 Bad Request could give a variety of different values, depending on how Wattsi failed.

-You can hit the `/ping` endpoint with a GET to check to see if the server is working.
-It should return the `text/plain` response `All good here`.
+You can hit the `/version` endpoint with a GET to check to see if the server is working.
+It should return the `text/plain` response of the latest-deployed Git commit SHA.

 ## Server Development Info